-All applicants must meet the following requirements.
+The following conditions are required for eligibility.
 All documentation must be provided by the application deadline.

 Must not have multiple active Cultural Facilities projects under contract at one time.
 Cultural Facilities projects have a grant period of 23 months.
 Unless a grantee has a smaller project that will be completed in a single year, grantees should submit new applications every other year.
 Cultural Facilities is subject to Legislative appropriation and recommendations approved by the Secretary of State will be funded top-down until the appropriation is depleted.